-This is currently a limitation of the XPM and Xero integration, that one invoice cannot be 'split' across multiple jobs.
-Practice Ignition allows you to elect which job to send invoices to if you have more than one job on a proposal - this is the Billing Job.
+For Classic Proposals, you can elect which job to send invoices to if you have more than one job on a proposal - this is the Billing Job.

 If you need to re-allocate a whole invoice to another job that is not the billing job, one workaround for this would be to edit the invoice reference number to the job number in XPM and then follow Xero's instructions to re-import the invoice here.

 How do I best manage annual service agreements with my client?